pulumi/docs/pulumi-hugo/themes/default/content/blog/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages/index.md

   entire API.
 - **EASY UPDATES:** Changing a `roleRef` in a `RoleBinding`, on one or multiple clusters involves updating your TypeScript file `index.ts` and running `pulumi up`.
-The Pulumi console allows you to share your stack with your team in your GitHub, GitLab, or Atlassian-based organization.
+The Pulumi Service allows you to share your stack with your team in your GitHub, GitLab, or Atlassian-based organization.
 - **WORKFLOW AUTOMATION FOR RBAC AT SCALE:** You can delete or update